ATFutures/who3/README.md

 development of a stable prototype application.
 As outlined in the next section, the ‘stable application’ will have a dedicated domain and be available for at least 2 months after completion of the project.
-The main stages of the work will be:
+The main stages of the work will
+be:

 <!-- 1. **Analytic Methods and Software** Phase II resulted in a prototype ATT representing patterns of active travel in Accra only.  -->

 <!--    This third Phase will apply all previous analyses to Kathmandu, thereby consolidating code and ensuring transferability between locations. -->

-1.  **Health Integration** This stage will involve converting metrics of mobility (densities of movement along street segments for a range of journey purposes, modes of transport, and demographic factors) into health-economic measures, extending from the calibration procedure
+1.  **Health integration** This stage will involve converting metrics of mobility (densities of movement along street segments for a range of journey purposes, modes of transport, and demographic factors) into health-economic measures, extending from the calibration procedure